sdhanson/vrsc-f18/lesson-1/README.md

-#Unity Lesson Guide
+# Unity Lesson Guide
-*NOTE:
-This will all be moved to the github & put into however many lessons we have time to do.
-I can add / remove anything.
-Also, this is pretty specific, but should be much faster to go through while actually presenting.
-And, I took the example project from a Udemy course. *

-Curriculum:
+## Curriculum:
-What is Unity?
+* What is Unity?
 Why use it?
 Best resources for Unity?
-Unity + Github Set-up and Installation
+* Unity + Github Set-up and Installation
-Navigating the Unity Window and Folder Structure
+* Navigating the Unity Window and Folder Structure
-Mini-project: Rocket Booster
+* Mini-project: Rocket Booster
-Scene Set-up
+* Scene Set-up
-Game-Objects / Pre-fabs
+* Game-Objects / Pre-fabs
-Physics System and Colliders
+* Physics System and Colliders
-Unity + Github
+* Unity + Github
-Hotkeys
+* Hotkeys
-Computer Input
+* Computer Input
-Lighting and Rendering
+* Lighting and Rendering
-Enumerations
+* Enumerations
-+++
+* +++

 Unity Basics
 What is Unity?